Silence-Rain/Algorithmic_Programming_Practice/Leetcode/math/solution.md

-# Solution of Math's problem
+# Solution of Math's Problems

 ### Easy